dysemjay/dys-server-guide/guide.md

   Further evidence to support this is that the SourceMod server addon will prevent the crash if `say ""` is entered.
 I believe the section of code responsible for this is near the comment that starts with "The server normally won't display empty say commands, but in this case it does" here: https://github.com/alliedmodders/sourcemod/blob/master/core/ChatTriggers.cpp The reason SourceMod does not block all incidences of the empty string condition, is that the check only occurs if the first and last characters are quotes, and the processing performed by SourceMod occurs before that performed by the game.

   One possible method of fixing this bug is by a SourceMod plugin that I wrote (sorry for the self plug).
-You can find the source code, and some documentation for it here: <TODO: link>
+You can find the source code, and some documentation for it here: https://github.com/dysemjay/SayCommandFix

 * You may notice a number of intermittant server crashes for no clear reason.
 These do not happen exceptionally often, and usually do not cause any long term problem, as the server can simply be started again by the srcds_run script.
 In my experience, they might occur once or twice a week, and the debugging information describes a segmentation fault ocurring in <Name of server directory>/dystopia/bin/server_srv.so.
 Please feel free to offer any further insight on this.